 'WARD THREE UPDATE' INTERVIEW WITH ALDERMAN REIMER (VIDEO)

 Melissa Reimer lives in the Spencer Creek subdivision and has been a resident for over 2 years.
 She is a Missouri native and a high school graduate with an Executive Secretarial diploma from Sanford Brown College.
 In earlier years she worked in the corporate world as an Administrative Assistant/Secretary and Receptionist.
-She held the title of Special Events Coordinator for the last 3 years of her full time corporate employment.
+She held the title of Special Events Coordinator for the last three years of her full-time corporate employment.
 She then decided it would be in the best interest of her family to take on the role of stay-at-home mom after the birth of her first child.

 In 2008 Melissa became a licensed Missouri Real Estate Agent and has maintained her sales license since then.
 She has been with Berkshire Hathaway Alliance Home Services Real Estate for several years and Prudential Alliance Real Estate prior to that.
 She is member of the National Association of Realtors®, the Missouri Association of Realtors® and the St. Louis Association of Realtors®.

-She is married to her husband, William, and has 2 school age children and an adult bonus son currently serving in the U.S. Air Force.
+She is married to her husband, William, and has two school-age children and an adult bonus son currently serving in the U.S. Air Force.

 BACK TO THE TOP